kobake/mlocate32/README.md

 Build
 -----

-You can build it by Visual Studio 2010 if you want.
+You can build this solution "mlocate32.sln" by Visual Studio 2010 if you want.